So you know the benefits of a solar pool cover. Warmer water, reduction in evaporation, less cleaning, money savings in chemicals and your power bill.

 Some companies offer a pro-rata warranty up to 8 years in length.
 While these warranties sound good at first, make sure you fully understand how it works to properly evaluate the value of these warranties.

-Normally these warranties will offer to replace the cover within the first couple of years, then after that, the warranty coverage is reduced according to how long you’ve had the cover for and you will need to pay a pro-rata amount for a replacement.
+Normally these warranties will offer to replace the cover within the first couple of years.
+Then after that, the warranty coverage is reduced according to how long you’ve had the cover for.
+You will need to pay a pro-rata amount for a replacement.

 8 Year Pro-Rata Warranty Example